aspose-html-cloud/aspose-html-cloud-docs/html/getting-started/evaluate-aspose-html/_index.md

 {{% alert color="primary" %}}

 You can easily create a trial account on Aspose.HTML for evaluation.
-Please visit our [Trial for Aspose.Cloud document page](https://purchase.aspose.cloud/trial)
+Please visit our [Trial for Aspose.Cloud document page](https://purchase.aspose.cloud/trial).

 {{% /alert %}}
-## **Evaluating Aspose.Html for Cloud**
+## **Evaluating Aspose.HTML for Cloud**
 - 30 MB per month is free.
-You get access to all the features of Aspose for Cloud.
+You get access to all the features of Aspose.HTML for Cloud.
 There are no limitations and no evaluation messages on documents.
 - This plan is intended to give you a good idea of the service's capabilities and let you do some early development.
 Once your development needs exceed the limits of this plan you should subscribe to a paid plan to continue development.
 - The free trial is automatically granted when you sign up for a new account and [access the dashboard](https://dashboard.aspose.cloud/).